Ayesha Daly (Dip Couns) MBACP

 - Work-related stress

-I offer our first session free of charge so you can check out whether what I offer is right for you before committing to an agreed amount of time.
+I offer our first session for £20 so you can check out whether what I offer is right for you before committing to an agreed amount of time.

 Length of counselling is mutually negotiated between us at the beginning of our work together.
 Some clients may want short term counselling (typically 6 to 12 sessions), others may wish to have a longer term.